LostInBrittany/web-components-in-2023/step-06/README.md

 Now we are going to use Vite to create a *Synchronise counters* application, `sync-counters`.

-> To create an application with Vite, we need to use `nodejs` and `npm`.
+> To create Svelte application, we need to use `nodejs` and `npm`.
 If you don't have them in your computer, the easiest way would be to use the [GitPod workspace](https://gitpod.io/#https://github.com/LostInBrittany/web-components-in-2023.git), that has all the required tooling.

 ## Creating the project

-In the `workshop` folder, create a new JavaScript application project using the Vanilla generator of Vite, and call it `sync-counters`:
+In the `workshop` folder, create a new Svelte application project using the Svelte generator of Vite, and call it `sync-counters`:

 ```bash
 $ npm init vite